nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/events-and-messages/nuxeo-stream.md

 ### Stream Audit Writer

 Used by default since Nuxeo 9.3.
-The events that need to be traced in the audit are collected by a sync listener.
+A sync listener collects the events that need to be traced in the audit.

 When the transaction is committed, events are written as JSON into an audit Log.
-A StreamProcessor takes the audit Log as input and send the entries in batch to the Audit backend.
+A `StreamProcessor` takes the audit Log as input and send the entries in batch to the Audit backend.

 This brings:
-- Reliability: the entries are first persisted to the log and can be processed later even if the audit backend is not reachable or if the application crash.
+- **Reliability**: the entries are first persisted to the log and can be processed later even if the audit backend is not reachable or if the application crash.
-- Performance: the entries are sent to the audit backend at a constant and optimal throughput, not tied to the application activity.
+- **Performance**: the entries are sent to the audit backend at a constant and optimal throughput, not tied to the application activity.

 The Stream audit writer can be configured with the following options: